-- Make recommendations to the employer for the improvement and implementation of the COVID-19 Exposure Control Plan. - Identify situations that may be unhealthy or unsafe for workers, and advise on effective systems for responding to those situations - Consult with workers and the employer on issues related to the COVID-19 Exposure Control Plan. - Make recommendations to the employer on orientation/ training on COVID-19 Exposure Control Plan and to monitor their effectiveness. - Complete monthly COVID-19 Protocol checklist and submit to District Occupational Health and Safety Committee.
+- Make recommendations to the employer for the improvement and implementation of the COVID-19 Exposure Control Plan. - Identify situations that may be unhealthy or unsafe for workers, and advise on effective systems for responding to those situations - Consult with workers and the employer on issues related to the COVID-19 Exposure Control Plan. - Make recommendations to the employer on orientation/ training on COVID-19 Exposure Control Plan and to monitor their effectiveness. - Complete a monthly COVID-19 Public Health Guidance for K-12 Schools Health & Safety Checklist and submit to District Occupational Health and Safety Committee.